Erika Harmon Arner

 - Recognized by Managing Intellectual Property as an "Outstanding IP Litigator—Virginia", 2014; and one of the "Top 250 Women in IP" and "IP Star" in Virginia, 2013

-- Recognized as a leading patent prosecutor in the D.C. area by Intellectual Asset Management, 2013.
+- Recognized as a leading patent prosecutor in the D.C. area, 2013-2014; and nationally for post-grant procedures by Intellectual Asset Management, 2014.

 - Recognized by Law360 as a rising star in the field of intellectual property, 2011.